How to: Generate unit tests by using IntelliTest

 Explore: Use IntelliTest to explore your code and generate unit tests

-Open your solution in Visual Studio.
-Then open the class file that has methods you want to test.
+Open your solution in Visual Studio and then open the class file that has methods you want to test.

-Right-click in a method in your code and choose Run IntelliTest to generate unit tests for the code in your method.
+Right-click on a method and choose Run IntelliTest to generate unit tests for the code in your method.

 IntelliTest runs your code many times with different inputs.
 Each run is represented in the table showing the input test data and the resulting output or exception.

-To generate unit tests for all the public methods in a class, simply right-click in the class rather than a specific method.
-Then choose Run IntelliTest.
+To generate unit tests for all the public methods in a class, simply right-click in the class rather than a specific method, and then choose Run IntelliTest.
 Use the drop-down list in the Exploration Results window to display the unit tests and the input data for each method in the class.

 For tests that pass, check that the reported results in the result column match your expectations for your code.
 For tests that fail, fix your code as appropriate.
 Then rerun IntelliTest to validate the fixes.